srl-labs/learn-srlinux/docs/ndk/guide/dev/go/app-instance.md

 * [NDK Manager Client:][operations-ndk-mgr-client] to interact with the NDK manager service.
 * [Notification Service Client:][operations-subscr-to-notif] to subscribe to the notifications from the NDK manager.
-* [Telemetry Service Client:][operations-handling-state] to update the application state.
+* [Telemetry Service Client:][operations-handling-state] to update application's state.

 Creating clients is easy.
 We just leverage the [Generated NDK Bindings][srlinux-ndk-go] and the `ndk` package contained in the `github.com/nokia/srlinux-ndk-go` module.